nienkedekker/nienke.dev/blog/posts/getting-started-with-mongoose-discriminators-in-express-js.md

 ```

 ## Wrapping up
-By using a discriminator we have four small files with DRY code, instead of three larger model files with lots of the same code 😎 now anytime I want to add a new property that is shared across schemas, I'll only have to edit `Base`.
-And if I want to add new models (maybe I should start keeping track of concerts I go to!), I can easily extend existing properties when needed.
+By using a discriminator we have four small files with DRY code, instead of three larger model files with lots of the same code 😎 now anytime I want to add a new property that is shared across schemas, I'll only have to edit _Base_, And if I want to add new models (maybe I should start keeping track of concerts I go to!), I can easily extend existing properties when needed.

 If you liked this post, please consider [sharing it](https://twitter.com/intent/tweet?text=Getting%20started%20with%20Mongoose%20discriminators%20in%20Express.js%20by%20@helenasometimes%20-%20https://nienkedekker.com/blog/getting-started-with-mongoose-discriminators-in-express-js)!